dikortis/LetsTalkETC/Episodes/Episode_10.md

 make you Trump as president versus
-Hillary's presence I imagine that maybe the RAND Corporation or something to build a model like that but we have ET c or dash you know when you have a
+Hillary's presence I imagine that maybe the RAND Corporation or something to build a model like that but we have ETC or Dash you know when you have a
 Treasury model now this is a very different animal because your value risk go ahead of time you know you're voting